 (ii) An electronic device or process capable of attaching to or logically associating an official seal with an electronic record.

-(m) “State” means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands or any territory or insular possession subject to the jurisdiction of the United States.
+(v) “State” means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands or any territory or insular possession subject to the jurisdiction of the United States.

-(n) “Verification on oath or affirmation,” formerly known as a jurat, means a declaration, made by an individual on oath or affirmation before a notarial officer, that a statement in a record is true.
+(w) “Verification on oath or affirmation,” formerly known as a jurat, means a declaration, made by an individual on oath or affirmation before a notarial officer, that a statement in a record is true.

 SECTION 3.
+Applicability.
 This act applies to a notarial act performed on or after the effective date of this act.

 SECTION 4.
+Authority to Perform Notarial Act.
 (1) A notarial officer may perform the following notarial acts:

 (a) Take acknowledgements;